 More plunging.
 Nothing.

 When she finally told my dad about the plugged toilet she did not mention the pickles.
-After he plunged it, and snaked it and couldn’t get any results they called the property manager.
+After he plunged it, and snaked it and couldn’t get any results he called the property manager.

 The property manager couldn’t figure it out either and eventually had to remove the toilet from the floor.